Si-D/Breast-Cancer-Classification/README.md

 # Breast-Cancer-Classification
-Breast cancer classification using Densenet architechture
+Breast cancer classification using Densenet-201 architechture Accuracy - 90%(approx.)
+I trained this on Kaggle Notebook to utilize the GPU.